 The program has evolved over the past number of years.
 By investing in the development of our professional workforce on topics like mental stress injuries, mild traumatic brain injuries, cultural sensitivity and job accommodations, we have seen improved return-to-work outcomes every year.

 We now have a new single Return-to-Work Specialist role; these highly skilled experts and certified disability management professionals are responsible for achieving the best return-to-work outcomes and their knowledge, skills and approaches match the needs of today’s increasingly complex claims.

 Return-to-Work program costs ($millions) – Schedule 1 and 2

 *Other category includes GL adjustment, other, support services, and miscellaneous expenses

-Completed work transition plans
+Completed Return-to-Work plans